-Philip Kolvin QC
+Philip Kolvin KC

 In a wide-ranging decision, the First Tier Tribunal has brought clarity to several aspects of regulatory practice associated with gambling operating licences.

 In Stakers Limited v The Gambling Commission (GA/2020/0002/V), Stakers Limited, which was incorporated and licensed in Malta, also held an operating licence to provide remote gambling.
 Following a lengthy process of investigation, the Commission invited Stakers to attend a remote compliance assessment, at which Stakers was expected to screen-share its computer records in relation to customers and other gambling-related records.
 Stakers refused to attend the meeting.
 The Commission commenced a review of the operating licence, and imposed an interim suspension of the licence.
 Stakers appealed, and its appeal came before the Tribunal (Judge Aleksander).
 A number of issues were canvassed and dealt with in detail by the Learned Judge.

 Stakers submitted that The Commission had been obliged to follow PACE Code C when conducting earlier compliance assessments and its failure to do so rendered the evidence from such assessments inadmissible.
 The submission turned on an argument that in investigating breaches of licence conditions which are potentially criminal in nature, the Commission officers are “charged with the duty of investigating offences” pursuant to section 67 of PACE.
 Given that they had not complied with the Code, e.g. in relation to administering cautions, the evidence should be excluded.

 The Judge rejected the submission.
 The proceedings were civil and not criminal in nature.
 The assessments were compliance assessments and not investigations by prosecutors.
 He said that the Tribunal was not bound by the strict rules of evidence applicable to disputes before courts and would admit a wider range of evidence, albeit there is an exclusionary discretion where unfairness would result from admission.